wp-plugins/fraxion/readme.txt

 == Changelog ==

+= 1.3.5 =
+Path Separators defined for Windows server install.
+Comment hiding script at the foot of the page instead of using window.onload() to avoid clashes with other plugins.

 = 1.3.4 =
 Repair word press 3.1 problem with JQuery for post info dialog.
 Simultaneous release with the new royalty payment system.